 - Distance Learning

-PRACTICUM EXPERIENCE REQUIREMENTS: There is an elective practicum component to this program.
+Practicum Experience Requirements: There is an elective practicum component to this program.
 The College dictates the legal terms and conditions governing the practicum experience.
-Refusal by the student to accept by way of legal contract these terms and conditions will prevent the student from participating in the practicum experience.

 Search Transfer Alberta for course and program transfer information including transfer agreements between post-secondary schools in Alberta, British Columbia, Northwest Territories, Nunavut and Yukon.